 Each campaign works tirelessly to identify who the people are in their riding that will vote for them, will vote against them, or those who are undecided.
 Why?
 Because in order to win, everything must be done to ensure your supporters vote and the only way to know who they are is by canvassing!
 There are two ways to canvass.
 Phone calls and door-knocking.
 Both take lots of volunteers!

 A group of elected officials from the same political party at any level of government.
 We’ve thrown a few sports analogies at you so far, so here’s another!
 Just look at a caucus as if it were a team.
 In this analogy, the players on the team are the elected officials.

 A census is a survey about a population.
 Typically, a given country’s government will issue a census at regular intervals for all residents to fill out.
 Census questions are aimed at better understanding the accurate size of its population and the demographics within.

-Canada conducts a census every five years (and 2021 is one of those years).
+Canada conducts a census every five years.
 The census provides critical data that guides government allocations.
 It also plays a key role in helping Jewish organizations plan the future of Jewish programs and services in our local and national communities.

 A candidate’s campaign appoints a Chief Financial Officer (CFO) to diligently record all financial information and ensure compliance with the Election Finances Act.
 A CFO typically is someone well versed in accounting and bookkeeping.
 Among many obligations, a CFO is responsible to guarantee all accepted campaign donations are eligible, manage the campaign budget, issue tax receipts and maintain financial records for a minimum of six years post campaign in case of audit by the Canadian Revenue Agency.